Dozens of residents evacuated as rare wildfire in New Jersey damages homes | NewsChannel 3-12

 About 100 evacuees were taken to a nearby elementary school to shelter, CNN affiliate News 12 New Jersey reported.

-The fire damaged dozens of houses and at least two mixed-use buildings have been destroyed in the fire but “no homes were substantially damaged,” the New Jersey Forest Fire Service said in an on late Sunday night.
+The fire damaged dozens of houses and at least two mixed-use buildings have been destroyed in the fire but “no homes were substantially damaged,” the New Jersey Forest Fire Service said in a Facebook post late Sunday night.

 Residents who were evacuated Sunday night from Brick Township were allowed to return home starting 7 p.m., the post said.